P102 (E) Rev. 16

 We will do this for the amount that applies to years throughout which you were resident in Canada and only if it is to your advantage for tax purposes.

 The payer of the support payments should give you a completed Form T1198, Statement of Qualifying Retroactive Lump-Sum Payment.
-Include this form with your income tax and benefit return to ask us for this special tax calculation on a retroactive lump-sum payment.
+Include this form with your return to ask us for this special tax calculation on a retroactive lump-sum payment.
 We will tell you the results on your notice of assessment or notice of reassessment.

-A recipient can deduct, on line 221 of their income tax and benefit return, legal fees paid to:
+A recipient can deduct, on line 221 of their return, legal and accounting fees incurred to:

 - collect late support payments;